ISCDtoolbox/LinearElasticity/README.md

    ` make install `

-you can test the installation and look at examples by entering the [demos](demos) directory.

 #####Usage
 After compiling elastic as described above, you should have an executable file in your $HOME/bin directory.
 If your PATH variable is correctly set to this directory, elastic can be called with the following syntax: